tensortrade-org/tensortrade/docs/source/components/strategies/TensorforceTradingStrategy.md

 # TensorforceTradingStrategy

-# StableBaselinesTradingStrategy

-A trading strategy capable of self tuning, training, and evaluating with stable-baselines.
+A trading strategy capable of self tuning, training, and evaluating with Tensorforce.

 ## Class Parameters